 While the number of homes for sale continues to remain at record lows in most places, single-family inventory in Concord is higher than it was last year, and the median list price is lower!
 It’s a great time be a home buyer in Concord!
 Here is the data for Concord.

-Homes for Sale 6/2/2017: There are 94 single-family properties for sale in Concord; last year at the same time there were 85.
-List prices on in Concord range from $484,617 to $8,950,000; the median list price is $1,359,000.
-The median list price last year in Concord was $1,590,000.
-Luxury home buyers have a variety of options in Concord and with the time on the market in excess of 6 months in many cases, some of these home sellers may be ready to negotiate.
-There have been 32 price adjustments on 29 properties in Concord since May 1; the average adjustment was -4.42%%.
-See all of the properties for sale in Concord.
+Homes for Sale 11/9/2017: There are 83 single-family properties for sale in Concord; last year at the same time there were 57.
+List prices on in Concord range from $399,900 to $12,500,000; the median list price is $1,495,000.
+The median list price last year in Concord was $1,639,000.
+The average time on the market for current listings is 163 days compared with 142 days last year.

 Connect with Marilyn's Real Estate profile on Google+